 Biography

-In the 2024 season, Evan joined the Interplay residency at the Banff Centre for the Arts, focusing on the intersection of contemporary opera and chamber music.
-While in Banff, Evan sang the role of Oz (Indians on Vacation) in a contemporary production by Ian Cusson & Royce Vavrek, adapted from the original Thomas King novel.
+In the summer of 2024, at the Banff Centre for the Arts, Evan sang the role of Oz (Indians on Vacation) in a contemporary production by Ian Cusson & Royce Vavrek, adapted from the original Thomas King novel.
 Evan also joined the Highlands Opera Studio, where he performed the roles of Basilio (Il barbiere di Siviglia), and John A. Macdonald (Mishaabooz’s Realm).
 Concert highlights in 2024 include being the baritone soloist for Brahms’ Ein deutsches Requiem and Handel’s Messiah with Montréal’s ‘Cantabile Chorale & Orchestra’, joining Ammolite Opera’s Holiday Pops Concert, and collaborating with ‘L’écurie de Montréal’ on arrangements of baroque arias.

 In the summer of 2023, Evan attended the Franz Schubert-Institut in Baden bei Wien, where his mentors included Elly Ameling, Robert Holl, Julius Drake, Michael McMahon, and Helmut Deutsch.
 In 2022, Evan was a vocal fellow at the Toronto Summer Music Festival, working closely on art song repertoire with Wolfram Rieger, Benjamin Appl, and Steven Philcox.
 In addition, Evan completed a six week professional vocal fellowship with the Lunenburg Academy of Music, and has also been an emerging artist with the Lachine International Vocal Adademy and Opera Nuova.
 During these residencies, Evan had the opportunity to be guided by mentors such as Jane Archibald, François Le Roux, Liz Upchurch, and Wolfgang Holzmair.